-FBN Heritage Fund is an open-ended Securities and Exchange Commission (SEC) registered mutual fund that invests in stocks, bonds, money market instruments, real estate and other securities in the Nigerian Capital Markets.
-FBN Heritage Fund is not publicly traded.
-However, the fund manager publishes daily unit price of the fund on the memorandum listing section of the Nigerian Stock Exchange.
-The unit price of the fund as at reporting date was N140 (Cost: N100).
+FBN Balanced Fund (Formerly FBN Heritage Fund) is an open-ended Securities and Exchange Commission (SEC) registered mutual fund that invests in stocks, bonds, money market instruments, real estate and other securities in the Nigerian Capital Markets.
+The fund manager publishes daily unit price of the fund on the memorandum listing section of the Nigerian Stock Exchange.
+The unit price of the fund as at reporting date was N146.8 (Cost: N100).
+FBN Balanced Fund's principal place of business is Nigeria while the its principal activity is Fund management.
+The Group's ownership interest in the Fund is 28.23%.